sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ```

 ## New events via config push
-- New events could be identified after an image release
+- New events could be identified after an image release.
 - These could be captured via rsyslog plugin approach, by adding/updating a regex file & plugin.conf file at host and restart of rsyslog service.
 - These new regex expressions could be pushed via incremental config update with no impact to dataplane.
 - These pushed updates could be transparently absorbed and would result in publishing of new events.
+- In short, a new event could be added via config push.

 ## Event definition enhancements
 - The consumer of events get the instance data of event as a key-value pair, where key points to the YANG model.